micidonal/Planneregy/README.md

     - Hit "Authorize APIs"
     - In Step 2, hit "Exchange authorization code for tokens"
     - Copy the token in the Access token box and paste it in Login.js for "const tempToken"
-       - This value expires every hours, so don't forget to refresh it and reassign it every hour
+       - This value expires every hour, so don't forget to refresh it and reassign it every hour
  - Now, in the CLI run "npm install --legacy-peer-deps"
  - Next, in the CLI run "npx expo start --clear --tunnel" (--clear is optional, --tunnel required for ExpoGo testing)
  - If asked, press 'y' for the use of a port